 Time commitment required

-- Group Managing Director and Group Operations Director – full time roles
+Group Operations Director – full time role.

-- Non-executive Directors – attendance at Board meetings, Annual General Meeting, Audit and Remuneration Committee meetings, and ad-hoc support as required
+Non-Executive Directors – attendance at Board meetings, Annual General Meeting, Audit and Remuneration Committee meetings and ad-hoc support as required.

 Board and other meetings